osher/error-stringify/README.md

 ```

-which is the equivalent of:
+which is effectively the equivalent of:
 ```
 var AppError = require('./app-error-base');
 var options  = {